deenammd/ITUML5GChallenge_BuildaThon/ric-app-prbpred/alloc/README.txt

 main.py:
 * Initiates xapp api, sends subscription request to Subscription Mgr
 * Upon timer event expiry of every 1 minute triggers PRB_PRED_REQ towards prbpred xApp
-* once PRB_PRED_RESP is received, it allocates PRB based on the predicted PRB utilisation and sends policy update to RAN
+* once PRB_PRED_RSP is received, it allocates PRB based on the predicted PRB utilisation and sends policy update to RAN

 Note: Need to implement the code for sending policy update to RAN